Catra: In She-Ra and the Princesses of Power (2018–2020)

 In the 2018 series, Catra and Adora were adolescent childhood friends, raised together by their trainer/mother-figure, Shadow Weaver.
 Though Adora tried to defend Catra from Shadow Weaver's abuse throughout their childhood, Catra resented Adora for the favoritism shown to her by Shadow Weaver.
 Furthermore, unlike Adora, Catra was well aware of the Horde's manipulations and accepted them for the sake of her own ambitions and life with Adora.
 When Adora defects from the Horde, Catra rejects her former friend's attempt to talk her into leaving as well and takes her desertion personally.
 Stevenson explains: "Catra's feelings of betrayal towards Adora are personal.
 Adora's more idealistic, and she loves everyone in the world and wants to save everybody.
 Catra can't understand or accept that.
 That's the core tragedy, not just of the characters, but of the show."
 There are also hints of Adora and Catra harboring romantic feelings for each other throughout the series that play into Catra’s abandonment issues.

 Catra seizes the opportunity to prove herself to the Horde and is quickly promoted to Force Captain by Lord Hordak.
 Although her plan to capture Adora fails, Catra is able to win the allegiance of the eccentric genius Princess Entrapta, providing the Horde with new technology for an attempted conquest of Etheria.
 Although that plan fails as well, Catra impresses Hordak enough to replace Shadow Weaver as his second in command.

 During the second and third seasons, Hordak begins losing faith in Catra due to her arrogance and putting her personal grudges before the Horde's agenda.
 When Shadow Weaver is due to be exiled, she tricks Catra into providing the means for her to escape.
 As punishment for trying to hide her mistake, she is sent on a dangerous mission in the hazardous desert of the Crimson Waste.
-There she becomes the leader of a local band of bandits, and is tempted to abandon the Horde for her new life in the desert, but then returns to the Horde upon learning that Shadow Weaver has defected to the rebels- and, in her eyes, choosing Adora over her once again.
+There she becomes the leader of a local band of bandits, and is tempted to abandon the Horde for her new life in the desert, but then returns to the Horde upon learning that Shadow Weaver has defected to the rebels - and, in her eyes, chosen Adora over her once again.
 Her resentful mindset drives her to willfully endanger Etheria after learning the risk of activating the experimental portal, driving her to incapacitate Entrapta and covering her tracks by exiling the princess to Beast Island and lying to Hordak that Entrapta betrayed them.